ricko2001/Genealogy-scripts/RM -Test external files/ReadMe.txt

    A certain amount of trust is required to run a program not distributed by a major software publisher.
 Unknown software from an untrusted source could contain mal-ware.
 Rely on reviews by other users to establish trust.
+   Only use the exe file that you downloaded from GitHub.com yourself.

 --- OR ---